Generalus/dbconsole/README.md

 # dbconsole
-Tool for connecting to a database (now it supports mysql and postgresql only) and running some queries Code was written with true OOP style, inspired by Yegor Bugaenko.
+Tool for connecting to a database (now it supports mysql and postgresql only) and running some queries.

+Code was written with true OOP style, inspired by Yegor Bugaenko.

 Example: